 1. You have to use this or that equipment

-Origins: There are a couple of reasons for this, one is that this is the camera they use or the type of gear the writer finds useful.
-As such, of course you should use it and like it.
+Origins: There are a couple of reasons for this.
+One is that the gear they recommend is the camera they use or the type of gear the writer finds useful.
+As such, of course you too should use it and like it.
 This is magnified when the photographer has a deal with a camera manufacturer to promote their gear.

 There are also some common trends that you can see in the gear that people use for street photography which are…